 Even if gender is not decisive for the baby’s character itself, it definitely determines his or her success chances and job opportunities in life, the risk of becoming a victim of sexist aggressions or even sexual harassment.

 The sad truth is: Much more than biology, it is society that constructs men and women to be different and to have different opportunities.
 When people stick to pink and blue to separate gender from the moment a baby is on the way, it unconsciously creates a gap between men and women.

-Funnily enough, some centuries ago, red, the colour of blood, was supposed to be the colour for boys, as they were believed to be fierce and courageous.
-This simple example shows how arbitrary the colour division is.
+Funnily enough, some centuries ago, red, the color of blood, was supposed to be the color for boys, as they were believed to be fierce and courageous.
+This simple example shows how arbitrary the color division is.

 Arbitrary or not, calling your baby a “princess” from the very moment she is born, unconsciously gives her the feeling to be “pretty”, “precious” and in need of protection.

 How can a baby girl evolve from being a pretty princess to becoming a strong, financially independent woman who feels equal to her male counterparts and is eager to take risks?